 Q. What is Reemployment Trade Adjustment Assistance (RTAA) and how do I apply?

 A. RTAA is an employment program for older workers certified eligible to apply for Trade Adjustment Assistance under the 2009, 2011 and 2015 TAA programs.
 There is no deadline on reemployment.
 Workers may receive RTAA for part-time employment if enrolled in TAA-approved training.
-The assistance is in the form of a wage subsidy for those re-employed to bridge a gap between their wage at separation and their new wage.
-RTAA is effective for all petitions numbered 70,000-79,999 and 81,000 and above.
+The assistance is in the form of a wage subsidy for those reemployed to bridge a gap between their wage at separation and their new wage.

 Q. What is the application process for Reemployment Trade Adjustment Assistance (RTAA)?